Step 4: Full View

 Should Engineer A independently escalate disclosure of the subdivision-wide structural under-design to local building officials and/or affected homeowners, or treat the State Board's confirmation that notifying the insurance company was sufficient as an adequate discharge of his public safety obligations?

-Escalate to Officials and Homeowners Immediately Board's choice Escalate directly to local building officials and the homeowners association in parallel with, or immediately following, submission of the written report to the insurance company, without waiting for the insurer to act, given the systemic risk to multiple occupied homes across the subdivision.
+O1 Escalate directly to local building officials and the homeowners association in parallel with, or immediately following, submission of the written report to the insurance company, without waiting for the insurer to act, given the systemic risk to multiple occupied homes across the subdivision.
+Board's choice

 Competing obligations include: (1) the Faithful Agent Obligation Within Ethical Limits, requiring Engineer A to serve the insurance company competently and loyally within the bounds of the engagement; (2) the Third-Party Affected Party Direct Notification Obligation, requiring disclosure to subdivision homeowners who are identifiable, uninformed, and unable to discover the risk independently; (3) the Systemic Tract Defect Multi-Party Notification obligation, scaling disclosure duties to the breadth of the defect across multiple occupied structures; (4) the Persistent Escalation Obligation drawn from BER 00-5, holding that ethical duties do not terminate when a regulatory authority signals no further action is required; (5) the Risk Threshold Calibration principle, which holds that the breadth and urgency of disclosure must be proportional to actual severity and imminence, creating space for the argument that a non-imminent but serious defect may not require the most aggressive escalation pathway; and (6) the Prior Safety Report Sufficiency Self-Assessment, under which the State Board's explicit confirmation provides a reasonable basis for treating the written report as adequate.